enzo-project/enzo-dev/doc/manual/source/user_guide/EnzoTestSuite.rst

 ::

-    $ ./test_runner.py --suite=quick -o <output_dir>
+    $ ./test_runner.py --suite=quick -o <output_dir> --answer-compare-name=quick

 In this comand, ``--suite=quick`` instructs the test runner to use the quick suite. ``--output-dir=<output_dir>`` instructs the test runner to output its results to a user-specified directory (preferably outside of the enzo file hierarchy).
 Make sure this directory is created before you call test_runner.py, or it will fail.
+Lastly, it uses the ``quick`` gold standard to compare against.
 For a full description of the many flags associated with test_runner.py, see the flags_ section.

 5.  **Review the results.**  While the test_runner is executing, you should